Close Menu

 • Abstraction: The solution should hide the implementation details of each module from the other modules.
 This will make the code more concise and easier to understand.

-• Data flow: The solution should use a design in which the data flows through the modules in a logical and efficient manner.
+• Data flow: The solution should use a design that implements a logical and efficient data flow across the modules.

 To demonstrate the concept of a top-down approach, let’s code the following problem in C.